Momoiro Clover Z is an idol group consisting of five members

 to the idol culture in Japan; they dance like crazy and have some unusual choreography, such as doing handsprings, cartwheels and awesome jumps

-instead of lighthearted cute dances, wear strange costumes ranging from Sentai
+instead of lighthearted cute dances, wear strange and often ridiculous costumes

 outfits to wrestling masks